Office: BH 471

 Students interested in working with me can contact me by phone (785-532-6882) or e-mail (email@example.com).

 Recent Graduate Students

 - Adam Larson, B.S.
 Iowa State University.
 M.S., Ph.D.
 Kansas State University.
-Adam has coauthored 4 papers with me (listed below) and has several others in progress or under submission.
+Currently Assistant Professor in Psychology at University of Findlay.
+Adam has coauthored 10 papers (9 journal articles & 1 book chapter) with me (a sample of which is listed below) and has several others in progress or under submission.
 He did his MS thesis on memory for picture stories in relation to event perception, and his Ph.D. dissertation on the relationship between scene gist recognition and event perception.

 - Madsen, A., Larson, A. M., Loschky, L. C., & Rebello, N. S. (2012).
 Differences in visual attention between those who correctly and incorrectly answer physics problems.
 Physical Review Special Topics - Physics Education Research, 8(1), 010122-1-13.

 - Loschky, L.C., & Larson, A.M.
 (2010).
 The natural/man-made distinction is made prior to basic-level distinctions in scene gist processing.
 Visual Cognition, 18(4), 513-536.

 - Larson, A. M., & Loschky, L. C. (2009).
 The contributions of central versus peripheral vision to scene gist recognition.
 Journal of Vision, 9(10):6, 1-16, http://journalofvision.org/9/10/6/, doi:10.1167/9.10.6.

 - Loschky, L.C. & Larson, A. M. (2008).
 Localized information is necessary for scene categorization, including the Natural/Man-made distinction.
 Journal of Vision, 8(1):4, 1-9, http://journalofvision.org/8/1/4/, doi:10.1167/8.1.4.